-If the concern is about farm animals at a slaughter plant or the illegal killing of farm animals outside of a slaughter plant, then please contact the Food Standards Agency (FSA), the police or local authorities.
+If you're worried about farm animals at a slaughter plant, or about the illegal killing of farm animals outside a slaughter plant, please contact the Food Standards Agency (FSA), the police or local authorities.

-If you have a farm animal enquiry that is not an animal welfare issue, e.g. it concerns carcass disposal, or in the event of suspected notifiable disease, then please contact the Animal and Plant Health Agency (APHA).
+If you have a farm animal enquiry and it's not an animal welfare issue - for example carcass disposal or a suspected notifiable disease - please contact the Animal and Plant Health Agency (APHA).

 If you see an animal on a farm that you think is ill or injured and isn't receiving the proper medical care, or you believe they're in danger or distress, please contact us as soon as possible.
 Alternatively, you can report this to the Animal and Plant Health Agency (APHA).